joshwlambert/MadIsland/inst/doc/reproducibility.md

 Before running the analyses, make sure a logs folder is in the home directory.
 If this is not present create a logs folder.

+Now that the island community data has been extracted and can be used for fitting the DAISIE inference models there is one more preparation step.
+The DAISIEutils package loads data using the `data()` function and thus it cannot be loaed from within the inst/ folder where the extracted data is currently stored.
+Therefore, the data-raw scripts need to be executed to move the data sets we are fitting DAISIE to across to data.
+All data-raw scripts read the extracted data from inst/extdata/extracted_data/... and save it as data to be read by `data()`.

 Run the analysis scripts the home working directory on the Peregrine HPCC.
 This is because MadIsland interacts with the DAISIEutils package to run the DAISIE maximum likelihood models.